pancsta/asyncmachine-go/docs/manual.md

 Final handlers `State` and `End` are where the main handler logic resides.
 After the transition gets accepted by relations and negotiation handlers, final handlers will allocate and dispose resources, call APIs, and perform other blocking actions with side effects.
 Just like [negotiation handlers](#negotiation-handlers), they are called for every state which is going to be activated or deactivated.
-Additionally, the [Self handlers](#self-handlers) are called for states which remained active.

-Like any handler, final handlers cannot block the mutation.
-That's why they need to start a goroutine and continue their execution within it, while asserting the [state context](#clock-and-context) is still valid.
+Like any other handlers, final handlers cannot block the mutation.
+That's why they need to fork a goroutine and continue their execution within it, while asserting the [state context](#clock-and-context) is still valid.

 ```go
 func (h *Handlers) ProcessingFileState(e *am.Event) {